Casemiro next: Ranking the eight Brazilians to play for Man Utd

 Manchester United have signed players from all across the world – but they’ve not had the best of luck with players from Brazil.

+But Casemiro can’t really look to his compatriots for much inspiration.
 Only eight players from the South American country have played for the club in the Premier League and they haven’t all been success stories.

 We’ve ranked every Brazilian player to play for United from worst to best.

 Possesbon was a highly-rated prospect when he joined United in 2008 but never really recovered from a shocking Emmanuel Pogatetz tackle in a League Cup game.

 He made just eight senior appearances during his two-and-a-half years at Old Trafford and returned to his native Brazil with Santos in 2010.

 The midfielder most recently signed for Vietnamese outfit Ho Chi Minh City in 2018, only to be released a month after joining the club.

 A World Cup winner in 2002, Kleberson arrived at United from Atletico Paranaense 12 months later amid interest from several big European clubs.

 After suffering an injury in only his second outing for the club, the midfielder went on to make another 28 appearances in two seasons before being offloaded to Besiktas.